fleschutz/SI-lib/datasets/README.md

 4. natural_satellites.h converted from natural_satellites.csv by csv2hpp which has been downloaded from https://github.com/devstronomy/nasa-data-scraper (MIT license).
 See also https://en.wikipedia.org/wiki/List_of_natural_satellites.
 5. sunspots.h converted from sunspots.csv by csv2hpp which has been downloaded from https://www.kaggle.com/datasets/robervalt/sunspots (CC0 Public Domain license).
 6. musical_notes.h converted from musical_notes.csv by csv2hpp which has been extracted from https://www.liutaiomottola.com/formulae/freqtab.htm.
-7. csv2hpp utility is available at: https://github.com/fleschutz/csv2hpp (CC0-1.0 license)
+7. csv2hpp utility is available for free at: https://github.com/fleschutz/csv2hpp (CC0-1.0 license)